 Third-semester students complete a 30-35 page critical essay, an essential part of developing into mature writers.
 This work builds on the critical writing and thinking skills students have developed in their first and second semesters, during which they applied close reading, analytical, and interpretive skills to the drafting of short literary essays on single texts.
 The critical thesis challenges writers to create and build a sustained argument surrounding a single aspect (or a few aspects/elements) of literature and/or literature’s role(s) in the world.
 Students are expected to choose subjects with some personal appeal; ideally, the thesis topic should have application to the student’s own creative work.

-*Third-semester students also have the opportunity to pursue an applied-track internship in arts administration and community programming, pedagogy and literacy studies, or publishing as part of their research for the major critical essay.
+Third-semester students also have the opportunity to pursue an applied-track internship in arts administration, community programming, or publishing as part of their research for the major critical essay.
 These optional internships will enrich their experience, broaden their knowledge, and provide necessary research for the essay due at the end of the semester. *The Applied Pedagogy Track will also require students to do an internship during their third semester in the MFA program, during which they will gain valuable classroom experience.

 During the fourth, creative-thesis semester, students work closely with faculty mentors to revise work created during the MFA Program with the goal of producing a book-length manuscript.
 The fifth and final graduating residency requires the presentation of a 60-minute lecture or course in the students’ specialized area or track, developed in his or her critical essay.
 In addition, graduating students deliver a 15-minute public reading from their creative thesis.